jamesrcutmore/Quiz-game1/README.md

 - The fisrt question is visable at the top of the page.

-- Radio buttons can be clicked to chose an answer.
+- Radio buttons can be clicked to choose an answer.

 - Multiple-choice section - gives the users four choices they can choose from.